← Intrepid Scientific·Insights

 8. Strategic Imperatives for the Next 180 Days

 The 2026 timeline is aggressive.
-Manufacturers must adopt a pharmaceutical mindset immediately to avoid lost tax benefits or federal enforcement.
+Manufacturers must adopt a pharmaceutical mindset immediately to avoid lost tax benefits or federal enforcement action.

 Strategic Timeline